-Manu Valcarce is a Spanish documentary photographer based in London.
-His interests are in everyday people and their stories, being drawn to social issues and human rights.
-He works by immersing himself in the lives of the people he documents, living and working with them in an attempt to gain a better understanding and resulting in a more honest representation of their situations.
-He has worked on projects ranging from the lives of Muslim transsexuals living in Jakarta, Indonesia to those affected by austerity in rural Spain.
-He has spent time living in the favelas of Rio de Janeiro and in the dormitories of migrant Indian workers who work in the Singapore’s blooming construction industry.
+Hi!
+I am a Spanish documentary photographer & Filmmaker based in London.
+I am primarily interested in everyday people and their stories and I feel particularly drawn to social issues and human rights.
+I understand my work as an intersection of activism, art and storytelling and I particularly enjoy working on projects with a positive social impact.
+In my personal projects, I work by immersing myself in the lives of the people I document, living and working with them in an attempt to gain a better understanding of their situations.
+I have worked on projects ranging from the lives of Muslim transexuals living in Jakarta, Indonesia to those affected by the favela's pacification before the Olympic Games in Rio de Janeiro.
+I have spent time living in the dormitories of migrant Indian workers in Singapore and de-cluttering hoarders' houses in London.

-Manu graduated in MA in Documentary Photography and Photojournalism in LCC in January 2016.
-His work has been screened in the Tate Modern and the Institute of Contemporary Art, London and exhibited in solo and collective shows as well as photography festivals.
-He have been shortlisted by Travel Photographer of the Year, AOP Open Awards, and National Geographic Photo Contest.
+Since graduating from my Masters in 2016, my work has been screened at the Tate Modern, the Institute of Contemporary Art (London) and at several international film festivals.
+I have also exhibited in solo and collective shows as well as photography festivals around the world.
+I have been shortlisted by Travel Photographer of the Year, AOP Open Awards, and National Geographic Photo Contest.

 My work has been funded by Open Society Foundation, The Arts Council, The Mayor of London, Allan & Nesta Ferguson trust, the Canadian Embassy, Civil Peace Service - Ziviler Friedensdienst, protectdefenders.eu and University College London Hospitals Charity.